 Medical conditions and your car insurance

-- Driving with cancer
+Driving with epilepsy

 If you've had an epileptic seizure and you've lost consciousness, the DVLA will take your licence away.